miman/rpi-greengrass/hello-world/example-lambda-nodejs/README.md

 The alias should then be choosen when creating/updating the Lambda in the Greegrass group before deploying it.

-Remember that the Resources & Subscriptions MUST be updated with the new version for the Lambda to work !!
+Remember that the Subscriptions MUST be updated with the new version for the Lambda to work !!

 [Back to Main page](../README.md)